rspace-os/rspace-client-groovy/Readme.md

 All the code listed here is in the project.

-For full details of our API spec please visit our [Community site](https://community.researchspace.com/public/apiDocs) or, if you have your own RSpace installation, go to /public/apiDocs at that site.
+For full details of our API specification please visit our [Community site](https://community.researchspace.com/public/apiDocs) or, if you have your own RSpace installation, go to /public/apiDocs at your site.

 To run the example scripts in the scripts/ folder, `cd` to that folder, then run